tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/06-Ins_Intro_to_Remix_and_Ganache.md

 * Web3 is a library which allows you to communicate with Ethereum nodes.

-* We must set our environment to `Injected Web3` so that remix can talk to our local development chain.
+* We must set our environment to `Injected Web3` so that Remix can talk to MetaMask, which can talk to our local blockchain.
+In this case, MetaMask is "injecting" the Web3 library into your browser, which allows Remix to communicate to the outside world (Ethereum).

 * We will be deploying our first contracts tomorrow but we will be taking some time today to familiarize ourselves with Remix.